JeyT67/COURSERA-PROJECT/README.md

 # COURSERA-PROJECT

-Below is a collection of Coursera projects I've compiled and uploaded to GitHub.
+Below is a collection of Coursera pratices/projects I've compiled and uploaded to GitHub.

 • PREPARING DATA FOR ANALYSIS WITH MICROSOFT EXCEL. https://github.com/JeyT67/Preparing-Data-for-Analysis-with-Microsoft-Excel